Ver en Español

 Four Financial Mistakes for Women to Avoid During Divorce

 In addition to being emotionally difficult, a divorce can also be financially damaging for both parties involved.
 In many cases, however, women specifically end up facing long term financial difficulties because of mistakes that were made during the divorce process.
-If you are involved with a divorce now, or fear you may have to go through one in the future, take a moment to review the following common mistakes so you can avoid them.
-(And be sure to speak to an experienced divorce lawyer!)
+If you are currently involved in a dissolution of marriage, it is vital to avoid costly divorce mistakes by understanding the specific statutory protections available to you under Florida law.

 When married, most couples have life insurance on the primary breadwinner to ensure the spouse and children are taken care of in the event that they pass away unexpectedly.
 In a divorce, women often get child support and sometimes alimony, but frequently do not require that life insurance be held on their ex.
 If you make this mistake and your ex passes away, you may be left in a very difficult financial situation with nowhere to turn.
 Since term life insurance is very inexpensive, it can often be added to a settlement without a problem.